Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 This vetting is also taken retrospectively by eliminating concepts.

-We shot this concept down since Marker 14 is located at the courthouse, so although it would be interesting, a proposed marker would be redundant in this case.
+We shot this concept down since Marker 14 is located at the courthouse, so although it would be interesting, a proposed marker would be redundant in this case and a waste of allotted funds.

 STAGE